cplusplus/SG20/meta-error-handling/static_assert.md

 ## Overview

+_Provides a short natural language abstract of the module’s contents._
+_Specifies the different levels of teaching._

 `static_assert` is a compile-time evaluated function that asserts the truth of a supplied predicate, issuing an optional user-supplied error message if the predicate is `false`.